DhirenKirpalani/liqify/README.md

-# alphapit-pvp-app
+# Liqify
-A Player-vs-Player (PvP) crypto trading app where users compete in real-time to maximize their portfolio profits.
-Integrated with CoinGecko's API.
+A trust-minimized, PvP perps trading game built on Solana using the Drift Protocol.
+Compete in fair-entry trading battles and win prize pools based on %PnL.